The Unlikely Populist: John Tsang's Fight For Hong Kong's Top Job

 What would Lam’s leadership of Hong Kong look like?
 “Probably disaster,” says Claudia Mo, a pro-democracy politician.
 “She would be, I’m afraid, even worse than C.Y.
 Leung.
 C.Y.
 Leung is crude and transparent — you can see through him.
 But Carrie Lam is, to borrow a Chinese phrase, a ‘smiling tiger.’
 She’ll eat you up with a smiling face.”
 Critics label Lam C.Y.
 2.0.

-“You have to ask yourself why [Tsang] is popular,” says Anson Chan.
+“You have to ask yourself why [Tsang] is popular,” says Chan, former Chief Secretary.
 “Because he speaks the language of the common people.
 He doesn’t put on airs.
 It’s very important to Hong Kong people that you are who you pretend to be.
 Whereas with Carrie, you just feel she does one thing and she’s exactly the opposite behind the scenes.”

 (TIME made repeated requests for an interview with Lam but did not get one.)